Research

 • Safeguarding the thermal supply through hybrid plants operated with different energy sources

-Your contact: Ekrem Köse
+Your contact: Bijan Sadjjadi-Ortlieb

 Building an efficient, secure and robust electrical supply powered by renewable sources.